phalpern/WG21-halpern/vector-execution-models.md

 makes it difficult to reason about a program by comparing it to a serial equivalent.

+It is important to note that, for a gang size of greater than one, the semantics of a lockstep barrier require mandatory vectorization -- the compiler must break the computation into lanes even if the computation proceeds on only one lane at a time.
+(Conversely, if there were no lockstep barriers, the compiler could honor all vector semantics by executing a vector loop serially, making no attempt to distribute data across lanes.)

 Wavefront Barriers
 ------------------

 Upon encountering a _wavefront barrier_, execution of an active lane blocks until all _previous_ active lanes have reached the same barrier.
 Intuitively, no lane can get ahead of any previous lane.
-A wavefront barrier is strictly weaker than a full barrier, so a full barrier can always be inserted where a wavefront barrier is needed without breaking the semantics of a program.
+A wavefront barrier is strictly weaker than a lockstep barrier, so a lockstep barrier can always be inserted where a wavefront barrier is needed without breaking the semantics of a program.

 A step following a wavefront barrier may depend on all previous lanes having completed all steps preceding the barrier.
-Unlike the case of a full barrier, a step cannot depend on values that would logically be computed in the future.
-Thus, a programmer could not use a wavefront to violate serial semantics.
+Unlike the case of a lockstep barrier, a step cannot depend on values that would logically be computed in the future.
+Thus, a program that uses only wavefront barriers would retain serial semantics and a compiler would be free not to vectorize in cases where it is not deemed beneficial or when vectorization would require heroic effort on the part of the compiler vendor.

 The Lockstep Execution Model